 Planning Committee

-A District planning committee, representative of the community and the school district, shall be appointed by the Superintendent and approved by the Board to develop, monitor, and annually update a District Improvement Plan (DIP) as stated herein as stated herein.
-The committee shall include teachers, Principals, council members, Central Office administrators, Board member(s), classified staff, parents, community representatives, and high school students.
+A District planning committee, representative of the community and the school district, shall be appointed by the Superintendent and approved by the Board to develop, monitor, and annually update a Comprehensive District Improvement Plan (CDIP) as stated herein as stated herein.
+The committee shall include teachers, Principals, council members, other school leaders, paraprofessionals, Central Office administrators, administrators, Board member(s), classified staff, parents, community representatives, and high school students.
 The Superintendent shall develop, and present to the Board for review, procedures for appointment and training of the planning committee.
 The Superintendent shall make the procedures known to the community and school personnel.

 Selection of committee members shall reflect reasonable minority representation and encourage active minority participation.1